-♦ Add a new user
+♦Add a new user

-1. Enter the user name, the password, the confirmed password and choose the authority level.
+Please enter the user name, the password, the confirmed password and choose the authority.

-There are three levels of authority: Admin, Operator and Viewer.
+There are three different levels of authorities, namely Admin, Operator and Viewer.

 Admin: The user who accesses with the admin name and password has the full rights to change the settings of the IP camera.